Hill sphere

-For any given energy of the third object (considered to have a negligible mass) there is a zero-velocity surface in space which cannot be passed.
-This is a contour of the Jacobi integral.
-When the energy is low, the zero-velocity surface surrounds the second body (the smaller of the two) completely, which means the third body cannot escape.
-At higher energy, there will be one or more gaps or bottlenecks by which the third object may escape the second object and go into orbit around the first object.
-If the energy is right at the border between these two cases, then the third object cannot escape, but the zero-velocity surface confining it touches a larger zero-velocity surface around the first object at one of the nearby Lagrange points (forming a cone-like point there).
-At the opposite side of the planet it gets close to the other Lagrange point.
-This limiting zero-velocity surface around the second object is basically its Hill "sphere".
+For two massive bodies with gravitational potentials and any given energy of a third object of negligible mass interacting with them, one can define a zero-velocity surface in space which cannot be passed, the contour of the Jacobi integral.
+When the object's energy is low, the zero-velocity surface completely surrounds the less massive body (of this restricted three-body system), which means the third object cannot escape; at higher energy, there will be one or more gaps or bottlenecks by which the third object may escape the less massive body and go into orbit around the more massive one.
+If the energy is at the border between these two cases, then the third object cannot escape, but the zero-velocity surface confining it touches a larger zero-velocity surface around the less massive body at one of the nearby Lagrange points, forming a cone-like point there.
+At the opposite side of the less massive body, the zero-velocity surface gets close to the other Lagrange point.